Cloud Wolves of the Kaska Coast

 Safari Overview

-Evenings bring fireside discussions on wolf biology over meals inspired by our award-winning Blueberries & Polar Bears cookbooks.
-When the night sky clears, the aurora borealis might paint its ethereal colours across the stars.
+During evening happy hours enjoy wolf, wildlife and photography presentations before sitting down for gourmet dinners inspired by our award-winning Blueberries & Polar Bears cookbooks.
+When the night sky clears, the aurora borealis might paint its haunting colours across the stars.

 Lodge + Location